telerik/winforms-docs/chartview/databinding/binding-to-bindinglist.md

 ##

 BindingList is a generic list type, that provides additional control over list items, i.e. they can be edited, removed or added.
 BindingList also surfaces events that notify when the list has been changed.
 The example below creates a list of MyCustomObject, initializes the list and assigns it to the BarSeries object in RadChartView.
-        #_[C#]_

 {{source=..\SamplesCS\ChartView\DataBinding\ChartViewDataBindingToBindingList.cs region=binding}}
 {{source=..\SamplesVB\ChartView\DataBinding\ChartViewDataBindingToBindingList.vb region=binding}}